isomerpages/moe-fairfieldsec/_parents/PDLP/SWN WiFi.md

 <hr>
 <ol start="7" data-tight="true" class="tight">
 <li>
-<p>You will need to enter your passcode for the installation to start.
-If
+<p>You will need to enter your <strong>passcode </strong>for the installation
-your phone is not protected with a passcode, you will be prompted to create one.</p>
+to start.
+If your phone is not protected with a passcode, you will be prompted to create one.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Parents/2024/SWN_Login_06.png">